PLEA TO RESCUE POWS IN GERMANY

 Danish Red Cross busesSwedish Red Cross buses and drivers

 Left: In early April 1945 the Danish Red Cross was able to muster 33 buses, 14 ambulances, 7 trucks, and 4 private vehicles to transport prisoners to freedom.
+The buses were painted white and identified with red crosses to avoid confusion and potential destruction with German military vehicles painted shades of green and gray.

 Right: Swedish Red Cross buses and drivers transported prisoners from, among other camps, Neuengamme near Hamburg, Sachsenhausen and Ravensbrueck north of Berlin, Dachau north of Munich, Mauthausen east of Linz (Austria), and Theresienstadt, near the Czech city of Terezín.